Nissan Rogue: KR15DDT engine NHTSA investigation

 On December 13, 2023, the NHTSA opened an investigation into customer complaints of engine failure in the Nissan's KR15DDT and KR20DDET engines, the former being used since the Nissan Rogue update in 2022.
 The complaints allege engine failure, loss of motive power, engine knock, or noise and/or metal chunks and shavings being found in the oil pan of vehicles with these engines.
 The cause appears to be seizures and damages to the main bearings and L-links.
 Nissan stated that they are attempting to address these failures by changing their manufacturing process.
+On June 27, 2025, Nissan issued safety recall 25V437 covering certain 2021–2024 Rogue vehicles equipped with the 1.5-liter VC-Turbo (KR15DDT) to address potential bearing-related engine damage.